-A remote seller that makes taxable sales totaling $10,000 or more to Pennsylvania customers in the previous calendar year must elect one of two options by March 1, 2018:
+A remote seller that makes taxable sales totaling $10,000 or more to Pennsylvania customers in the previous calendar year must elect one of two options:

 Option 1 - Register to collect and remit Pennsylvania sales tax.